aalhajmee/business-economics-analytics/README.md

 An interactive R Shiny dashboard for analyzing household financial well-being through the Composite Financial Health Index (CFHI), macroeconomic correlations, state-level economic comparisons, and personal finance tools.

+## ⚠️ Disclaimer

+**AI-Assisted Development**: The code in this project was primarily written with the assistance of Large Language Model (LLM) AI tools, including ChatGPT and Claude.
+These AI models were used to generate code, provide implementation guidance, and assist with debugging throughout the development process.
+While the project concept, design decisions, and data analysis approaches were directed by the team members, the actual code implementation heavily relied on AI assistance.

 ## Quick Start

 ### Running the Application